 A great source of good microorganisms and enzymes is fermented food

 Preparing fermented food at home is fun and economical.
 However, at times probiotic supplements are simple and practical.
-As for instance when there is little time to prepare fermented food, when travelling, and also in case of inflammation or indigestion.
-In any case, probiotic bacteria increase the effect of a healthy diet.
+As for instance when there is little time to prepare fermented food, when travelling, and perhaps in case of certain conditions.

-- More bacteria strains = more health benefits
+- More bacteria strains = [in most cases] more benefits

 Potent bacteria strains

-Probiotic supplement often contain several of the following strains:
+The best probiotic supplement contain 7-15 of the following strains:

 |L. acidophilus DDS-1||Very powerful properties.
 Sturdy-acid and bile resistant.
 Easily adapt to human body and colonizes the gut.
 Strong effect on digestive and immune systems.
 Help resolve bloating, repairs intestine.|